-So after I had an early breakfast at the hotel, I went back to bed and only started exploring Kuala Lumpur when I woke up again at noon.
-First, I went to see the Petronas Twin Towers, the tallest twin towers in the world.
-The admission ticket for around 17 € (80 RM) allows you to access the Skybridge connecting the towers and the highest levels of one of the towers.
-From there, you can then enjoy a spectacular view of the KL Tower and the whole city.
-Before heading back to the hotel, I went to the mall at the bottom of the Petronas and walked through KLCC Park as well.
-Back at the hotel, I took a dip in the rooftop pool again and watched the sunset over the city.
+As I had troubles falling asleep and even woke up way too early, the following morning, I had an early breakfast at the hotel and went back to bed later before heading out to Kuala Lumpur around noon.
+First, I went to the Petronas Twin Towers, the tallest twin towers in the world, where I paid around 17 € (80 RM) to access the Skybridge connecting the towers, and the highest levels of one of the towers.
+There, you can enjoy a spectacular view of the KL Tower and the whole city.
+Afterwards, I went to the Suria KLCC Mall at the bottom of the Petronas for some late lunch and walked through KLCC Park.
+Back at the hotel, I took another dip in the pool at the rooftop pool and watched the sunset over the city from up there.

 I also couldn’t fall asleep the second night and only slept for two hours this time.
-So after getting up at 7 am, I went out for breakfast and found FEEKA, a cute little café right around the corner of the hotel.
-After breakfast, I went to Bukit Nanas, also known as KL Forest Eco Park, and a natural rainforest where you can enjoy a little bit of jungle feeling right in the middle of the city – and all that free of charge.
-Since it was super humid inside the rain forest and I was still super tired because of the lack of sleep, I went back to the hotel for a short rest.
-As it was already my last evening in Kuala Lumpur, I spent it at the SkyBar at Traders Hotel, where I had a cocktail and enjoyed the great view of the Petronas.
-And while I thought that maybe until now I was tired enough to get some good sleep, the last night in Kuala Lumpur, I couldn’t sleep at all and was super tired the next day.
-But since I was up all night, I at least got to watch the sunrise above the city from the hotel’s rooftop and went straight for breakfast afterwards.
-Then, it was already time to head back to the airport and on to Singapore, where I only had a stopover before heading to Bali.
+So after getting up at 7 am, I went for breakfast at FEEKA, a little café I found just around the corner from the hotel, and visited Bukit Nanas.
+At the natural rain forest, also known as KL Forest Eco Park, you can enjoy a little bit of jungle feeling right in the middle of the city – and all that free of charge.
+Since it was pretty humid inside there and I was still tired due to the lack of sleep, I headed to the hotel for a short rest.
+But as it was already my last evening in Kuala Lumpur, I went for a drink at SkyBar at Traders Hotel, where I enjoyed the great view of the Petronas during the day and even at night.
+And while I thought that maybe until now I was tired enough to get some good sleep, I couldn’t sleep at all during my last night in Kuala Lumpur.
+Yet, since I was up all night, I at least got to watch the sunrise above the city from the hotel’s rooftop.
+And after another breakfast at the hotel (which they even gave me for free), I went to the airport to go to my next destination: Bali.